TrailBlazer: Trajectory Control for Diffusion-Based Video Generation: Experiments

 \subsection{Main result}

 \FigRef{fig:main_static} shows our main result on trajectory control of a single subject.
-As a baseline, the right side of the figure shows Text2Video-Zero \cite{text2video-zero}\footnote{We used the Huggingface implementation: \href{https://huggingface.co/docs/diffusers/api/pipelines/text_to_video_zero}{https://huggingface.co/docs/diffusers/api/pipelines/text\_to\_video\_zero}.} using the same prompts, and we used it without conditioning guidance (e.g.,~edge or depth maps) to provide a fair comparison.
-Text2Video-Zero accepts motion guidance in the form of a (x,y) translation vector.
+We compare \textit{TrailBlazer} to T2V-Zero \cite{text2video-zero} and Peekaboo \cite{jain2023peekaboo} using the same prompts, without conditioning guidance (e.g.,~edge or depth maps) to provide a fair comparison.
+T2V-Zero accepts motion guidance in the form of an (x,y) translation vector.
 We set this vector to (8,0) to produce horizontal motion.
+More detailed visual comparisons with Peekaboo under extreme conditions are depicted in \SecRef{supp:sec:peek} of the supplementary materials.
+The presented results for each method are visually selected as the best of a pool of 10 experiments conducted with different random seeds.

-In \FigRef{fig:main_static}, the left two sets are our results generated with linear interpolated bboxes starting at one side of the image and moving to the other boundary.
-It is evident that our result shows anatomically plausible motion of the subject.
-For instance, all subjects (e.g., cat, bee, astronaut, and clown fish) face in the direction that they move.
-This also applies for the other experiments in this paper.
-However, this does not generally happen in Text2Video-Zero as seen on the right.
-This is because they apply the the warping operation on the latent space directly, which simply translates the subject without re-orienting it.
-In addition it can be seen that background details are not preserved across frames.
+In \FigRef{fig:main_static}, the results are generated from linearly interpolated bboxes starting at the left of the image and moving to the right.
+The results from TrailBlazer demonstrate anatomically plausible motion of the subject and a more accurate fitting of the subject within the bbox.
+Further, all subjects (e.g., cat, bee, astronaut, and clown fish) face in the direction that they move.
+However, this is not a common occurrence in T2V-Zero, as they directly apply the editing operation on the diffusion latents.
+This approach merely translates the subject without re-orienting it.
+Although the synthesized subject's motion generally follows the bbox in Peekaboo, it does not fit the bbox well.
+Occasionally, artifacts may emerge, such as a rectangular object following the astronaut.
+Moreover, our synthesized background exhibits better visual quality.
+In the competing methods, the background often appears plain, blurry, or lacks detail behind the subject (e.g., the area behind the subject path in Peekaboo).